Brad was kind enough to send along this educational video. Has this been on Food Channel or DIY? No translation is necessary.

 My grandchildren just might grow up thinking people don’t kayak or ride motorcycles until they are very, very old.

-My grandfathers drove, but one died before I was born and the other was someone I heard more about than ever got to know first hand.
+My grandfathers drove, but I never really knew them.
+One died before I was born and the other was someone I heard more about than ever got to know first hand.

-Whether I knew them or not, I am confident my grandparents never traveled to another country, learned a second language, kayaked, swam for the fun of it, ran in charity races, took dance lessons, wrote a book, or even took photos of their grandchildren.
+Whether I knew them or not, I am confident my grandparents never traveled to another country, learned a second language, kayaked, swam for the fun of it, ran in a charity race, took dance lessons, wrote a book, or even took photos of their grandchildren.
+I don't think I ever saw my grandmother taking a photograph.
+She probably didn't own a camera.
+Her life revolved around work (until age 78!), family, church and doctoring, until she was so debilitated she ended up in a nursing home.

 If you’re old enough to have grandchildren, what do you do that you’re sure your grandmother or grandfather never had a chance to do?